sachinsancheti1/sanity-template-sveltekit-photo-sphere-viewer/README.md

 The `/app` and `/studio` folders are meant to be deployed separately.

 Feel free to deploy the App to whichever hosting provider you prefer.
-We recommend [Vercel](https://vercel.com/).

 You can deploy the Sanity Studio by running `sanity deploy` in the `/studio` repository, provided you have the `@sanity/cli` installed globally.